Body Builder Nutrition: Facts About Protein, Carbs & Fat

 The other part of getting the most out of your protein intake and thereby maintaining a positive nitrogen balance is carb and fat intake; both are needed in reasonable amounts to ensure protein synthesis.

 As far as powders are concerned, whey protein is the best quality, meaning your body will absorb and use more of it.
-Whey protein remains number one, because of its high quality, but milk-based proteins are making a comeback, largely because of their long-lasting effects in the body: whey is typically touted as a fast digesting protein, milk as a slow digesting protein.
+Whey protein remains number one, because of its high quality, but milk-based proteins are making a comeback, largely because of their long-lasting effects on the body: whey is typically touted as a fast-digesting protein, milk as a slow-digesting protein.

 People always judge a protein powder by the number of advertised grams per serving: “This one only has 17 grams, it’s not as good as this one that has 50 grams!”

 Wrong, wrong, wrong.
 The protein contains four calories per gram, that’s how it’s measured, meaning that it doesn’t matter what the label says, they are using different scoop sizes and the number of scoops per serving to get that advertised amount.

 Since protein is four calories per gram, and scoop sizes are measured in grams, if you used a standard scoop size and quantity, you would get the same amount of protein, regardless of the brand name (except minor variances for fat and carb content).